simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

       resolv::resolv_domain: <IPA Domain>

 #.
-Next time Puppet runs via cron job, your node will be part of the IPA domain
+Next time Puppet runs, your node will be part of the IPA domain and logins
-   and logins should work.
+   should work.

 ..
 NOTE::

    Only users that are in an IPA group of type ``POSIX`` will be able to log into Linux systems.

 ..
 NOTE::

    The default UID and GID ranges are very high in IPA (in the low billions), so they are a lot higher than both the SIMP and SSSD default max.
 Set ``simp_options::uid::max`` appropriately to avoid this issue.
 Alternatively,